twopirllc/AlphaVantageAPI/README.md

 By default, this wrapper downloads data as 'json' and converts the results into a Pandas DataFrame.

-## Design Considerations
+## Another AlphaVantageAPI?
-This wrapper was designed to simplify the process of aquiring *free* financial data for retail traders and investors from the financial markets.
+This API was designed to simplify the process of aquiring *free* financial data for retail traders and investors from the financial markets.
 While it does require Pandas, Pandas' methods help simplify saving data requests into a variety of file formats such as: csv (default), json, pkl, html, and txt.
 If the openpyxl module is also installed, it can be saved as an Excel file: xlsx.

-* Considerations
+* Main Features
     * Returns a Pandas DataFrame.
     * Able to simplify column names i.e. "1. open" -> "open".
     * Available export formats: csv (default), json, pkl, html, txt, xlsz (optional).